Jahmilli/devops/CRUD-webflux-ec2/README.md

 in the AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY in as environment variables.
 It would be good to figure out how to get Travis to assume a predefined role containing all the necessary policies for provisioning and deployment.
+- Setting up a hostname __OR__ elastic IP for the instance provisioned which would then be used in the inventory for Ansible.